Skip to content

 %ldlong%lldlong long

-Step Three — Understanding Text Mode vs. Binary Mode
+Step 3 — Understanding Text Mode vs. Binary Mode

-⚠️ Pitfall Warning: If you read a binary file in text mode on Windows, the read will terminate prematurely when it encounters a 0x1A byte—because 0x1A is treated as EOF in Windows text mode.
+⚠️ Watch Out: If you read a binary file in text mode on Windows, encountering a 0x1A byte will cause the read to terminate early—because 0x1A (Ctrl+Z) is treated as EOF in Windows text mode.
 This is a classic cross-platform trap.

-errno (<errno.h>) is a global error code variable.
-When a function executes successfully, it does not clear errno; it is only set when an error occurs.
-The correct approach is to check the return value first to confirm an error, and then read errno.
+errno (in <errno.h>) is a global error code variable.
+Functions do not clear errno on success; they only set it when an error occurs.
+The correct practice is to check the return value first to confirm an error, then read errno.

-perror concatenates your provided string with the system error message and prints it:
+perror concatenates your string with the system error message and outputs it:

 c